top of page

 Support Volunteers *

-Support volunteers help residents and family before and after death, working in both community and residential hospice settings.
+Support volunteers help residents and families before and after death, working in both community and residential hospice settings.
 Volunteer roles include Admissions Volunteers, End-of-Life Death Doulas and Grief Support Specialists.
 Support volunteers must complete screening and specified training prior to commencing their role.

 Complementary Therapy Volunteers*